wightsci/OneNoteUtilitiesGraph/docs/Invoke-ONApp.md

 ```

 ## DESCRIPTION
-Invokes the default application for handling onenote: URLs and passes it the URL of a page to load, based on an ID or a Page object.
+Invokes the default application for handling 'onenote:' URLs and passes it the URL of a page to load, based on an ID or a Page object.

 ## EXAMPLES